Canada's Middle East engagement strategy

 Canada works with allies, like-minded countries and the United Nations, including its Special Envoy for Syria, supporting efforts to bring an end to the war in Syria.
 In December 2016, Canada led a resolution at the UN General Assembly, which was adopted with the support of 122 countries, calling for an end to the hostilities in Syria and immediate humanitarian access for all Syrians.

-Canada actively contributes to accountability efforts led by the Organisation for the Prohibition of Chemical Weapons, and funds the collection of evidence of war crimes in Syria through the Commission for International Justice and Accountability and the International Impartial and Independent Mechanism.
+Canada actively contributes to accountability efforts led by the Organisation for the Prohibition of Chemical Weapons, and funds the collection of evidence of war crimes in Syria through the UN International Impartial and Independent Mechanism.

-Lebanon hosts the largest per capita number of refugees in the world, including approximately 929,000 registered Syrian refugees.
+Lebanon hosts the largest per capita number of refugees in the world, including approximately 1.5 million registered Syrian refugees as of December 2020.
 Our diplomatic engagement and programming in Lebanon is helping the country cope with this massive influx of refugees to prevent the conflict from spilling over onto Lebanese territory.

 We are supporting efforts to promote women’s equality and empowerment, including by co-hosting in January 2019 the Mashreq High Level Conference on Women’s Economic Empowerment in Beirut, to launch the development of National Action Plans for Women’s Economic Empowerment (for Lebanon, Jordan and Iraq).